Amelia Reiser

 Today, I have the privilege of sharing yoga with adolescents in juvenile detention—young people whose strength and courage inspire me every single day.
 My approach is about creating a safe space where they can move, rest, and remember their own power.
 Together we explore ways to release stress, build resilience, and discover moments of calm, even in hard places.

 I believe yoga isn’t about fitness—it’s about belonging to yourself.
-In my classes, there’s no “right way” to move; there are options, there’s music, and there’s room to be human.
+In my classes, there’s no “right way” to move.
+My classes focus on resilience over perfection—less about poses, more about breathing, belonging, and remembering your own power.
 We laugh sometimes, we sit quietly sometimes, and we practice listening to what our bodies and hearts need.